BRTNetwork/brt-lib/docs/index.md

 ### Return Value

-This method returns a promise that resolves with a string-encoded floating point value representing the estimated fee to submit a transaction, expressed in XRP.
+This method returns a promise that resolves with a string-encoded floating point value representing the estimated fee to submit a transaction, expressed in BRT.

 ### Example